UXSoc/UX-glitch/README.md

 ## How To Use

-For basic usage, run `npm i`, then `npm start` to get a basic web server.
+For basic usage, run `npm i`, then `npm start` to get a web server.

 Start with a [tutorial to setup with Glitch](https://github.com/UXSoc/UX-glitch/blob/master/Documentation/SETUP.md).

 If you want know what else you can do check out [extras](https://github.com/UXSoc/UX-glitch/blob/master/Documentation/EXTRAS.md#extras) to customize your workflow.

 Consider [security implications](https://github.com/UXSoc/UX-glitch/blob/master/Documentation/SECURITY_WARNING.md#security).

+## Commands After Setup

+- `npm run sync` will make Glitch redeploy the project to the current main branch of this GitHub repo.
+- `npm run safe-sync` does the same as `sync`, but the command being run isn't printed to console, which hides the secret variables.
+Ideal for Travis CI, or any public place sync is being ran.
+- `npm run update` with run `git push`, then `sync` for you.
+Simplifies deploying changes from 2 commands to 1.

 ## About
 Made by Jonathan Burns, enjoy the 🐟🐟